Rainbowcatx3/NoNoPayStation/ReadMe.txt

 NoPayStation is gonna go offline someday.
 This is a way to unpack and prepare PKG, similar to NoPayStation without NoPayStation.
 It unpacks the PKG in the folders.
 Unzips them and prepares them for immediate PSVITA transfer.
+Can handle multiple folders containing PKG and work.bin files.

 -Have 7-zip installed computer wide.